 After a career as lead singer in a rock band, Ben Holsteen became a church music director, where he developed a keen interest in re-integrating the past into today's church music.
 He is the music director at Holy Trinity Anglican Church.

 Nathan started as Anselm's sound technician; he's the main reason you can enjoy the audio of so many of our lectures.
 In early 2017, his belief in Anselm's mission pushed him in deeper, as he joined the administration to work with Brian on donor relations, communications, and youth audience development.
-Nathan is a future U.S. Marine reservist, homeschool high school alum, and soccer (sorry, football) enthusiast.
+Nathan is a U.S. Marine reservist, homeschool high school alum, and soccer (sorry, football) enthusiast.

 Marcus Robinson joined as director of the Arts Guild in early 2016.
 He is a singer-songwriter, Anglican priest, and pastor of Crossover Church in downtown Colorado Springs.
 Part of his journey has been to reclaim his identity as both an artist and minister, and he wants to see the conversation about Christianity in Colorado Springs change from personalities and ministries to the wonders of the kingdom of God.
 Email Marcus.